ALL ARE WELCOME, NO EXCEPTIONS

 Museum Eye-Spy Memory Bottles for Kids

-Kids tour the museum with a guide or at their own pace placing memory tokens in a bottle to remember the stories they learned.
+Upon request, kids can tour the museum with a guide or at their own pace placing memory tokens in a bottle to remember the stories they learned.
 The bottle is filled with coloured rice and sealed as a memory keepsake of their museum visit.
+Please inquire for group rates.